The knee is an important load-bearing joint of the lower limb. Knee x-rays are done to assess the knee joint pathology.

 Anteroposterior and lateral views of the knee are most common knee x-rays done.

 Skyline view is typically used to assess patellofemoral joint and patella-condylar alignment.

 Knee x-rays in weight-bearing position are taken to study the alignment of knee structures in weight-bearing position.
 Other x-rays form part of knee series which typically is used to assess trauma to the knee [the series also includes AP, lateral and skyline]

 Anatomical Landmarks on Knee X-rays

-On x-rays part of the knee joint are labelled.
+On x-rays, part of the knee joint are labeled.

 Here are the landmarks on ap and lateral views of x-ray.